-Access to General Dental Services remains challenging.
+Access to General Dental Services remains challenging and will be one of our priorities for improvement in the coming year.
 Patients can access dental treatment whilst waiting for access to long-term dental care.
 We will be reviewing all of the services, including the routine access service, and the urgent access service to ensure these are effective.

-The Orthodontic assessment contract ended on the 31st March 2018 and the funding from this contract was invested in providing additional orthodontic treatment to reduce the waiting time.
+We know that waiting times for orthodontic assessment and treatment is a concern and we are looking at ways that we can improve this for our patients.
+The Orthodontic assessment contract ended on the 31st March 2018 and the funding from this contract was invested in providing additional orthodontic treatment to reduce the waiting time, but we recognise that there is still a lot of work to do to improve this position.